RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/1-Introduction/1-Introduction.md

 # Keyper Manual

 The Rapid Platform is a highly customisable solution for managing business data.
-As a Keyper (a Key Person) you can customise your site to better reflect the business.
+As a Keyper (a Key Person) you can customise your site to better reflect your business.

 ## Managing Items